eiffel-community/eiffel-intelligence/wiki/query-aggregated-objects.md

 ## Example of Freestyle Query that Returns All Aggregated Objects
 By using a query that contains only empty "criteria" it is possible to return all aggregated objects from the database.
-The aggregated objects will be returned from s specific collection that is stored in a specific database.
+The aggregated objects will be returned from a specific collection that is stored in a specific database.
 Read more about the different properties in the [configuration documentation](configuration.md#configuring-aggregations).